Carbon Black

 HARD/SOFT CARBON BLACK

-- Two types of carbon black are commonly used by the rubber industry for reinforcing rubber.
+- Two types of CB are commonly used by the rubber industry for reinforcing rubber.

 - The first is the so-called hard carbon black which imparts high wear resistance to rubber into which it has been compounded.